Onyekachukwu-Nweke/ignite.dev-intern-task/README.md

 ### KinD Setup:
 1. Clone the task repository
 2. Create a scripts folder
-3. Execute the provided `setup_cluster.sh` bash script inside the scripts folder to create a Kind cluster with desired configurations such as checking if docker and kubectl is installed.
+3. Execute the provided `setup_cluster.sh` bash script inside the scripts folder to create a Kind cluster with desired configurations such as checking if docker and kubectl is installed and the `kubeconfig` file stored elsewhere.

 ![Picture of Kind Cluster](/img/kind-dep.png)
 ![Picture of resources deployed](/img/kind-res.png)